leanix-public/scripts/createDocuments/README.md

 Before you start, do the following:

-1. Put together the input file based on the example given in URLS.csv.
+1. Put together the input file based on the example given in *URLS.csv*.
 2. Prepare your workspace for the creation of multiple documents.
 3. Set up Python with the following libraries:
     - `pip install requests`